 Deployment

-ArcGIS Maps SDK for Swift enables you to build mapping applications for iPhone, iPad, and iPod touch devices.
+ArcGIS Maps SDK for Swift enables you to build mapping applications for iPhone and iPad devices.
 Follow the steps below to ensure you have licensed the capabilities that your app uses and that you understand associated costs.

 Choose your Apple iOS Developer Program